awseward/GCBehavior.NET/README.md

 * `Publishers`
 * `Subscribers`

-`Publishers` expose public events, and `Subscribers` subscribe to those events.
-We may also refer to them as pubs and subs.
+`Publishers` expose events to the world, and `Subscribers` subscribe to those events.
+We may also refer to them more casually as pubs and subs.

-Consider two ways a `Subscriber` can attach a handler to a `Publisher`'s event.
+Consider two ways a `Subscriber` can attach a handler to a `Publisher`'s event:

 * Via a local method
 ```csharp